karelvaculik/pyreball/docs/basic_printing.md

 [`print_h6()`](../api/pyreball_html/#pyreball.html.print_h6) functions is
-that [`set_title()`](../api/pyreball_html/#pyreball.html.set_title) can be applied anywhere and it always changes the title at the very beginning of the document, whereas [`print_h1()`](../api/pyreball_html/#pyreball.html.print_h1), ..., [`print_h6()`](../api/pyreball_html/#pyreball.html.print_h6) functions create headings sequentially as they are called.
+that [`set_title()`](../api/pyreball_html/#pyreball.html.set_title) can be applied anywhere and it always changes the title at the very beginning of the document, whereas [`print_h1()`](../api/pyreball_html/#pyreball.html.print_h1), ..., [`print_h6()`](../api/pyreball_html/#pyreball.html.print_h6) functions create headings in order they are called.

 Moreover, title created by [`set_title()`](../api/pyreball_html/#pyreball.html.set_title) is not included in the table of contents and it also sets the value of `<title>` element.

-Last, but not least, when title is set, it is also used instead of the `Table of Contents` heading, see example below.
+Last but not least, when title is set, it is also used instead of the `Table of Contents` heading, see the example below.

 {{ inline_source("docs/examples/basic_print_title_with_headings.py") }}